sniperezbuckets/sniperezbuckets/README.md

 ## Contact

-You can reach out to me via email at stephane.zacko@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/yourusername).
+You can reach out to me via email at szacko67@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/yourusername).

 ## Let's Connect!

-I'm